dikortis/LetsTalkETC/Episodes/Episode_15.md

-the things about a pure functional language doesn't have mutable variables not in there not in the same sense that that you have just everywhere in imperative programs so that's one important sting ssin and we can go into more detail if you like on on what does
+the things about a pure functional language doesn't have mutable variables not in there not in the same sense that you have just everywhere in imperative programs so that's one important sting ssin and we can go into more detail if you like on on what does